Otak-Productions/Vigilante8Rebirth/README.md

 ### Disclaimer

 This project is not affiliated with, endorsed by, or in any way connected to the original creators of Vigilante 8 or its licensors.
 All trademarks and copyrights are the property of their respective owners.

+### Credits

+Original project by Stefan Vranjes.
+Visit the [Vigilante2Unity](https://github.com/stefanvranjes/Vigilante2Unity) for more information.

 ---